Personal injury Trust Investment

 Trust bank account

-Most trusts will need a trustee bank account, although this is not a requirement.
+Personal injury trusts will need a trustee bank account.
 This trustee bank account will hold some or all of the compensation payment, at least until you are ready to distribute the proceeds or invest them.
 The trustees will need to set up the account as they are the legal owners of the compensation payment, and you must keep the trust’s money separate to your own finances.

 What can I do with the personal injury trust money?